Practice is important and our practices focus on introducing and developing the 4 main competitive strokes for speed swimming.

 Below is a list of equipment used by our competitive swimmers.
-This year, because of Covid restrictions, each swimmer will be required to have their own equipment (no sharing).
+Each swimmer is required to have their own equipment.

 - Goggles: Protect swimmers eyes from chlorine and provide a clear view of of surroundings in the pool.
 Variety of styles and colours available depending on the preference of the swimmer.

 - Caps: Caps are designed to keep hair out of a swimmer’s face and goggles.
-Available from the club for $8.00 (first cap included in registration fee).
+Available from the club.

 - Practice/Competition Suit: There are variety of suits available for both practice and competitions in a variety of brands and styles.
 Suits can make a significant difference in a swimmer’s performance.

 - Swim Bag: A large “water-friendly” bag is often used by swimmers to hold their equipment.
 A good swim bag allows swimmers to carry everything they need for a practice or competition while separating dry and wet items.